abaxaci15/courseproject3/README.md

 <b>Data set 1 steps </b> <br>
 <li>
-Install all needed r packages <br>
+Install all needed r packages
-Download the data and place in the working directory <br>
+<li>Download the data and place in the working directory</li>
-Read in the variable data from the test and training sets, and merge them together into one file "y" Name the variables in X by reading in the features.txt file and naming the files Subset "X" by the feature names that only have the "mean" and the "standard deviation" measures.
+<li>Read in the variable data from the test and training sets, and merge them together into one file "y"</li>
+<li>Name the variables in X by reading in the features.txt file and naming the files</li>
+<li>Subset "X" by the feature names that only have the "mean" and the "standard deviation" measures</li>
-Read in the labels from the test and training sets, and merge them together into one file "x" Read in the subjects from the test and training sets, and merge them together into one file "subject" Merge "subject","y", and "x" into one file called "data" Read in the activity labels.
+<li>Read in the labels from the test and training sets, and merge them together into one file "x"</li>
+<li>Read in the subjects from the test and training sets, and merge them together into one file "subject"</li>
+<li>Merge "subject","y", and "x" into one file called "data"</li>
+<li>Read in the activity labels</li>
-Use the descriptive activity labels to name the activities in the data set, "data", to arrive at data set 1 for project</li>
+<li>Use the descriptive activity labels to name the activities in the data set, "data", to arrive at data set 1 for project</li>

-Data set 2 steps, which has averages of variables from data set 1 by each subject and activity Creates an interaction term to split the data set by subject and activity in a list Once the data are split and put into a list, loop through the columns of the list components and take the averages of each columns
+<b>Data set 2 steps, which has averages of variables from data set 1 by each subject and activity</b> <br>
+<li>Creates an interaction term to split the data set by subject and activity in a list</li>
+<li>Once the data are split and put into a list, loop through the columns of the list components and take the averages of each columns</li>
-Name the variables appropriately
+<li>Name the variables appropriately</li>
-Transpose the data to ensure that the variables are in the columns and the observations are in the rows.
+<li>Transpose the data to ensure that the variables are in the columns and the observations are in the rows</li>
-Create variables for each subject by the activity performed.
+<li>Create variables for each subject by the activity performed</li>
-Produce a final data set and write it out to a .txt file.
+<li>Produce a final data set and write it out to a .txt file</li>